 SMOKEY – Addicted to Catnip

-Mom watches Cats 101 on Animal Plant.
-It’s a show about purebred cats.
+Mom watches TV shows about purebred cats.
 None of us watch it with her.
 We are all rescue cats and quite frankly have no interest.
-One of the episodes featured the Russian Blue cat.
+One of the shows featured the Russian Blue cat.
 After watching the segment, Mom was convinced that I was part, if not all, Russian Blue.
 She’s thrilled and I really don’t care.
 However, it has raised my ranking within the hierarchy and because of this, Mom let me do this month’s Pat’s Cat’s Corner!

 Another reason I might have been chosen to write this month’s article is that it is about catnip and I think I’m addicted to catnip.
 Please hear me out, even though I’m an addict, I have some good information about the drug… I mean catnip.